 The importance of full and fair compensation cannot be overstated.
 Victims of negligence need financial support if they are to rebuild their lives.
 It pays for medical or social care, or loss of earnings if someone is unable to work.

 It is essential that as new technology emerges, the law keeps up to ensure that people who are injured when that technology goes wrong can receive appropriate compensation.
 The Government recognised this when it introduced strict liability in the Automated and Electric Vehicles Act 2018 to make it easier for people who are injured by automated vehicles to claim compensation.
 This means that someone who is injured by an automated vehicles when it is driving itself will be able to make a claim for compensation against the driver's insurance, and not to pursue a product liability claim against the manufacturer of the vehicle, which can be costly and complex.
 The provision, however, will only be triggered if the vehicle was "driving itself".
 The requirement in the 2018 to have to prove that a vehicle was "driving itself" undermines the purpose of the provision, and risks making a legal claim for compensation more complicated.
-APIL is, therefore, calling for changes in the new Automated Vehicles Bill to improve the strict liability provision.
+APIL called, therefore, for changes in the Automated Vehicles Bill to improve the strict liability provision.
+Despite support from the opposition frontbench, the changes were resisted by the Government.
+The changes proposed by APIL were not added to the Bill before it became law.

 People who have been injured, made ill, or lost a loved one because of negligence will be at their most vulnerable.
 They need to be able to rely on the law to help them get their lives back on track.
 APIL has produced Justice for Victims of Negligence to set out the reforms which can be introduced by the Government to help these people, and why the right to full and fair compensation for victims of negligence must be protected.